Open Standard · MIT License · v0.2

 Schema reference

-The full schema is a JSON Schema (draft 2020-12) document at schema/opentalent-protocol.schema.json.
+The full schema is a JSON Schema (draft 2020-12) document at schema/v0.2/otp.schema.json.
 Below, each section is documented with its fields, types, and intent.

 PropertyTypeReq.Description